 Rights of the Disabled to Remain Silent When Applying For Aid

-In November of 2014, CFPB (Consumer Financial Protection Bureau) had to launch a bulletin to take notice and talk about the current disallowed practice from the lenders.
-Lenders have been asking disabled buyers questions before offering them the loan that they should not be asking.
+In November of 2014, the Consumer Financial Protection Bureau ("CFPB") launched a bulletin asking people to take notice and cease certain disallowed practices by people who lend money to others, aka, lenders.
+The problem is that some lenders have been asking disabled loan applicants illegal, irrelevant questions before offering them the loan that they should not be asking.

-It is quite a common fact that you will have to face a lot of questions, especially those related to your finances, and answer them honestly before you can borrow the loan.
+At the outset, it remains quite a common fact that when applying for a loan, you will have to face a lot of questions.
+Obviously, questions related to your finances must be honestly answered before you can borrow the loan proceeds.
 Income information is the most important part of this information.

 How Does Social Security Law Income Come Into Play?

 But in cases of income-related questions about people who receive social security disability income, lenders must tread softly.
 An issue that has been recently asked of borrowers who were on disability is if they know how long their disability income will continue to be paid out.
 This is the question that CFPB has explicitly not allowed lenders to ask from their borrowers.
 In addition to that, researchers have found that many banks contact the doctors of the disabled person to learn about their disability condition and how long it might continue.

 It gives rise to some serious concerns about the transaction if the lender insists on these questions.
 Such questions are not permissible.
 At the same time, the borrower must not bother to arrange for any documents containing information about the condition of the disability or its duration.

 It has been said by the officials from the governing authorities that asking for such documents and information from people with disabilities is discrimination and against the law.
 This concern might sound new.
 But this concern has been around for quite some time.

 Example Of A Recent Bank Asking Illegal Questions Problem.